-Table 20.1 Default Execution for Statements in a DATA Statements --
+Table 20.1 Default Execution for Statements in a DATA Step

-Structure of a DATA Step Action Taken DATA statement begins the step counts iterations Data-reading statements: INPUT describes the arrangement of values in the input data record from a raw data source SET reads an observation from one or more SAS data sets MERGE joins observations from two or more SAS data sets into a single observation MODIFY replaces, deletes, or appends observations in an existing SAS data set in place

-Structure of a DATA Step Action Taken UPDATE updates a master file by applying transactions Optional SAS programming statements, for example: further processes the data for the current observation.
-FirstQuarter=Jan+Feb+Mar; if RetailPrice < 500; computes the value for FirstQuarter for the current observation. subsets by value of variable RetailPrice for the current observation Default actions at the end of processing an observation At end of DATA step: Automatic write, automatic return writes an observation to a SAS data set returns to the DATA statement At top of DATA step: Automatic reset resets values to missing in program data vector
+Structure of a DATA Step Action Taken DATA statement begins the step counts iterations Data-reading statements: INPUT describes the arrangement of values in the input data record from a raw data source SET reads an observation from one or more SAS data sets MERGE joins observations from two or more SAS data sets into a single observation MODIFY replaces, deletes, or appends observations in an existing SAS data set in place UPDATE updates a master file by applying transactions Optional SAS programming statements, for example: further processes the data for the current observation.
+FirstQuarter=Jan+Feb+Mar; computes the value for FirstQuarter for the current if RetailPrice < 500; observation. subsets by value of variable RetailPrice for the current observation Default actions at the end of processing an observation At end of DATA step: Automatic write, automatic return writes an observation to a SAS data set At top of DATA step: returns to the DATA statement Automatic reset resets values to missing in program data vector